klaytn/klaytn-docs/docs/dapp/tutorials/migrating-ethereum-app-to-klaytn.md

 }
 ```

-For more details about deploying contracts, See [CountBapp tutorial - Deploy Contract](count-bapp/6.-deploy-contract.md).
+For more details about deploying contracts, See [CountDapp tutorial - Deploy Contract](count-dapp/6.-deploy-contract.md).

 ### 5-2.
 Create a contract instance <a id="5-2-create-a-contract-instance"></a>